 For the Purrbabies

 We’ve all dealt with stuffy noses before, but has it ever happened to your dog?
 Canine rhinitis causes inflammation in a dog’s nasal cavity (specifically in the mucous membranes).
 If the lining of the sinuses is inflamed, this is known as sinusitis.
 Both rhinitis and sinusitis can occur alone or as part of a larger upper respiratory system infection.
-In dogs, rhinitis can be a one-time mild illness or reoccur if left untreated.
+In dogs, rhinitis can be a one-time mild illness or recur if left untreated.

 Staying educated on the causes, signs, and treatment of rhinitis can help pet owners like yourself be better prepared to recognize this condition.